SE-Sustainability-OSS/ecodev-app/README.md

 7. Create a new database `<YOUR_DB_NAME>_db`, as per your .env file (`db`) in the example.

-8. Add a user.json file under data, if you'd like to initialise a few users.
+8. (Optional) Add a user.json file under data, if you'd like to initialise a few users.
 It should contain:
     ```json
     [
         {